Your Mac Won’t Connect To A Wi-Fi Network? Here's How To Fix It

 - Choose Advanced >> TCP/IP tab

-- Write the router address on a paper
+- Write the router address on a piece of paper

 - Go to the DNS tab

-- Ensure the DNS Server is filled by the correct address, including the router address.
+- Ensure the DNS Server is filled with the correct router address, including the router address.

-- You can add the DNS server address by clicking the (-) sign
+- You can add your DNS server address by clicking the (-) sign

 Solution No. 7: Check the Proxies Settings